malloydata/malloy/docs/_src/examples/malloy_by_example.md

 ## Graph, more complicated Joins

-[fabio]: simplify model, get rid of extraneos stuff.
+[fabio]: simplify model, get rid of extraneous stuff.
 [fabio]: graph isn't introduce.
 [fabio]: warning if need to generate a primary key.
 [fabio]: symmetric should be 'correct calculation'